 The story is similar at the multilateral development banks (MDBs).
 CGD’s Scott Morris notes that the United States has been willing neither to contribute generous MDB capital increases nor to allow other countries to contribute.
 That means, for example, despite its growing economic power, China only has a 6.5 percent voting share at the Asian Development Bank.
 Even after recent reforms, China’s voting power at the World Bank remains underwhelming: 5.7 percent, compared to a 18.7 percent share of world GDP at purchasing power parity.
 By contrast, the US has a 15.9 percent voting share, larger than its 15.1 percent share of the global economy.
+The US decision to keep development banks small—only backing underpowered capital expansion in the World Bank and the African Development Bank, for example—rather than lose control has made the MDBs increasingly insignificant as a source of finance for development.
 In 2000, outstanding loans from the World Bank Group to governments were worth more than 3 percent of the total GDP of developing countries; today that is closer to 1 percent.
 No wonder China’s infrastructure finance under the Belt and Road initiative looks so attractive.

 The rest of the world, including China, is working to find ways around US intransigence and shore up international economic cooperation for mutual benefit.
 To reduce the risks created by US opposition to an IMF quota increase, other IMF members agreed to extend “New Arrangements to Borrow” that have seen countries, including the United States and China, provide additional resources to the institution without changes in voting share.
 That improved the ratio of resources to global economic indicators to around 1.5 percent of global GDP and nearer 1 percent of global liabilities.